Demetrius I Poliorcetes: Early career

 After several campaigns against Ptolemy on the coasts of Cilicia and Cyprus, Demetrius sailed with a fleet of 250 ships to Athens.
 He freed the city from the power of Cassander and Ptolemy, expelled the garrison which had been stationed there under Demetrius of Phalerum, and besieged and took Munychia (307 BC).
 After these victories he was worshipped by the Athenians as a tutelary deity under the title of Soter (Σωτήρ, "Saviour").
 At this time Demetrius married Eurydike, an Athenian noblewoman who was reputed to be descendant from Miltiades; she was the widow of Ophellas, Ptolemy's governor of Cyrene.
 Antigonus sent Demetrius instructions to sail to Cyprus and attack Ptolemy's positions there.

 Battle between Ptolemy and Demetrius Poliorcetes off Salamis.

 Demetrius sailed from Athens in the spring of 306 BC and in accordance with his father's orders he first went to Caria where he summoned the Rhodians in an unsuccessful attempt to support his naval campaign.
 In the campaign of 306 BC, he defeated Ptolemy and Menelaus, Ptolemy's brother, in the naval Battle of Salamis, completely destroying the naval power of Ptolemaic Egypt.
 Demetrius conquered Cyprus in 306 BC, capturing one of Ptolemy's sons.
 Following the victory, Antigonus assumed the title "king" and bestowed the same upon his son Demetrius.
 In 305 BC, he endeavoured to punish the Rhodians for having deserted his cause; his ingenuity in devising new siege engines in his (ultimately unsuccessful) attempt to reduce the capital gained him the title of Poliorcetes.
 Among his creations were a battering ram 180 ft long, requiring 1000 men to operate it; and a wheeled siege tower named "Helepolis" (or "Taker of Cities") which stood 125 ft tall and 60 ft wide, weighing 360000 lb.
-After failing to conquer Rhodes the weapons were abandoned.
-With the bronze from these weapons used by the Rhodians to construct the Colossus of Rhodes.
+After Demetrius failed to conquer Rhodes, the weapons were abandoned, and their bronze was used by the Rhodians to construct the Colossus of Rhodes.